KingMus/thelearningtriangle/README.md

 While developing the simulation for software engineering class, we had to create a lot of important documents.
 They are stored in an own repository ([HERE](https://github.com/KingMus/thelearningtriangle-studienarbeit/tree/master/fuer_SoftwareEngineering)).
 Also we had to write a blog.
 Visit this [blog](https://thelearningtriangle.blogspot.de/) for more information about the documents we created.

-### "Seminar-Paper"-TLT (the Edcuational Game)
+### "Seminar-Paper"-TLT (the Educational Game)
 ##### Oct.
 2017 - May 2018

 After the software-engineering class, all students have to work on a seminar paper.
 The decision was to use the existing idea and codebase of TLT to create an educational game for Artificial Intelligence.
 This was realised in Unity.
-Also we had to wrote a documentation.
+Also we had to wrote a documentation, we used *Overleaf* for it.
 Check it out ([HERE](https://github.com/KingMus/thelearningtriangle-studienarbeit/tree/master/fuer_Studienarbeit)).
+You can find the Youtrackboard for this [HERE](https://thelearningtriangle.myjetbrains.com/youtrack/dashboard?id=803a6eca-53aa-4029-97e6-54c81d4d200a)

 <hr>